Siege of Marawi: August 22

 Government forces recaptured the Marawi City Police Station.
 Among the first features seized by ISIL-link militants in the early part of the battle, the police station was considered a "strategic location" by the AFP.

 August 23–24

 The Grand Mosque where hostages by ISIL-linked militants were allegedly held was recaptured by government forces.
 However, troops did not encounter any militants or the hostages when they entered the building.

 August 25–29

 Captain Jo-Ann Petinglay, the spokesman of Joint Task Force Marawi, stated that the military had recaptured Saint Mary's Catholic Cathedral, one of the first facilities occupied by the militants when they laid siege to the city.
-AFP Chief of Staff General Eduardo Año said that their leaders had been cornered in a battle zone restricted to 500 square metres.
+AFP Chief of Staff General Eduardo Año said that their leaders had been cornered in a battle zone restricted to 500 m2.
 The AFP reported the deaths of 10 militants who tried to sneak from Lake Lanao into Marawi as reinforcements.